 Rajiv Gandhi Biography

 In spite of being a member of the most famous political family, Rajiv kept himself aloof from the politics.
 He was pressurized to join the politics after the death of his younger brother Sanjay Gandhi, who was very close to his mother and was also her adviser.
-Even being against the idea Rajiv had to give up to the mounting pressure.
-In 1981 he fought for the seat of Sanjay Gandhi and was elected to the Lok Sabha from Amethi.
+Even though against the idea initially, Rajiv had to give in to the mounting pressure.
+In 1981, he fought from the seat of Sanjay Gandhi and was elected to the Lok Sabha from Amethi.

-In 1984 after his mother’s assassination he was compelled to resume the post of his mother.
+In 1984, after his mother’s assassination he was compelled to resume the post of his mother.
 Thus within hours of his mother’s death, he was sworn in as the next Prime Minister of India.
 After assuming the office he advocated adjournment of the Parliament.
-Fresh elections were held and Congress won with un preceding margins and Rajiv Gandhi became the Prime Minister
+Fresh elections were held and Congress won with unprecedented margins.
+Rajiv Gandhi again became the Prime Minister.

-Being the head of the largest democracy in the world, this youngest Prime Minister of India, did his best to improve the condition of India in every field including bilateral relations with countries such as the United States, and Sri Lanka.
-He tried to act as a peacemaker between Sri Lanka government and LTTE (Liberation Tigers of Tamil Eelam), as a consequence, he had to pay with his life.
-On May 21, 1991, when he was campaigning in Tamil Nadu for the Lok Sabha Congress candidate Mrs Margatham Chandrrasekhar, he was assassinated by one of the LTTE suicide bombers.
+Being the head of the largest democracy in the world, this youngest Prime Minister of India did his best to improve the condition of India in every field including bilateral relations with countries such as the United States, and Sri Lanka.
+He tried to act as a peacemaker between Sri Lanka government and LTTE (Liberation Tigers of Tamil Eelam).
+As a consequence, he had to pay with his life.
+On May 21, 1991, while he was campaigning in Tamil Nadu for the Lok Sabha Congress candidate Mrs Margatham Chandrrasekhar, he was assassinated by one of the LTTE suicide bombers at a public rally.

 His memorial ‘Veer Bhumi’ is built in New Delhi.